IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ### Working with Flat Data Example

-Using code snippets from previous section will result in the following example of `{GridName}`
+Using code snippets from previous section will result in the following example of `Grid`

 <code-view style="height:550px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"